maudes/wiz-automation-test/README.md

-# WiZ Lights Local Control Test Script
+# WiZ Lights Local Control Automation Test

 WiZ is a smart lighting brand under Signify that supports local UDP control within the same network.
 This project is a Python-based automation suite designed to test core functionalities of WiZ lights.
 > ⚠️ This is a side project for learning and experimentation.